Study plan for MAPS-GLODE Global development Theory and Practice, master, 2 years., spring 2023

 The specialisation includes the 10 ECTs module on Theoretical Perspectives and Gender Analysis in Global Development - Core Perspectives and either a 60 ECTs thesis researching a gender and global development subject or 30 ECTs internship plus 30 ECTs thesis on a gender and global development topic.

-- GLODE303 Qualitative Methods and Research Planning (10 ECTS) OR GLODE304 Statistical Analysis and Research Planning (10 ECTS)
+HEM303 Qualitative Methods and Research Planning (15 ECTS) OR HEM304 Quantitative Methods, Research Planning, and Applied Statistical Analysis (15 ECTS)

 3rd and 4th semester: